 2. Separate Filtering from Ranking

-The mistake most teams make: Trusting ATS confidence scores when those scores are based on flawed parsing.
-A candidate ranked #47 might be stronger than #12 — you'll never know if you only review the top 20.
+The mistake most teams make is trusting ATS confidence scores when those scores are based on flawed parsing.
+A candidate ranked 47th might be stronger than the one ranked 12th.
+You'll never know if you only review the top 20.
+Filtering and ranking serve different purposes — treating them as a single gate is where the damage happens.

 3. Preserve Signal Instead of Suppressing It

-Generic advice says "improve your job descriptions" or "train your team on bias."
-That doesn't solve the technical problem.
+Generic advice says to improve job descriptions or train your team on bias.
+That doesn't solve a technical parsing problem.

-- Screening systems that flag candidates with strong progression, even if titles are non-standard
+- Screening systems that flag candidates with strong progression, even when titles are non-standard

-- Tools that surface candidates whose responsibilities exceed their labels
+- Tools that surface candidates whose responsibilities exceed their job labels

-- AI that evaluates intent, not just keyword matches
+- AI that evaluates career intent and trajectory, not just keyword matches

-This isn't something you can configure in Workday or Greenhouse — it requires purpose-built screening intelligence.
+This isn't something you can configure in Workday or Greenhouse — it requires screening intelligence built specifically for the problem.
+For more on the difference between resume parsing and screening, see our detailed breakdown.

 4. Get Visibility Into What's Being Filtered